Lucaffo/github-wallpapers/README.md

 </div>
 <div align="center">
-    <h4> A unofficial github related wallpaper repository.</h4>
+    <h4> A GitHub-related wallpaper repository.</h4>
 </div>

-Still looking for your own custom github wallpaper?
+Still looking for your own custom GitHub wallpaper?
 You haven't found anything on the internet, because hasn't anyone ever posted a palette you might like?

 You are in the right place!